 Many Mexicans knew about his Nazi collaboration at the beginning of WWII, but the information was being ignored, if not actively suppressed after the war.
-However a Jewish scholar of Latin American history, Itzhak Bar-Lewaw, rediscovered Vasconcelos’ Nazi connections as publisher of the pro-Nazi propaganda magazine, Timon (the Rudder).
+However, an American, Jewish scholar of Latin American Literature, Itzhak Bar-Lewaw, discovered Vasconcelos’ Nazi connections as publisher of the pro-Nazi propaganda magazine, Timon (the Rudder).
 Bar-Lewaw re-publicized the information, starting in the early 1970’s, but he did it mainly in the Spanish language.
 It seems Spanish speakers have generally ignored the information and not many English speakers would read it.

 Below is an English translation of a 6-page article, linked below, that Bar-Lewaw wrote in Spanish about it.